 45. Part A verification involves measurement of the UBE/electric range under the applicable test procedure and determination of a measured SOCE/SOCR by dividing by the respective values from certification.
 These measured values can then be compared to the on-board values from the SOCE/SOCR monitors to ensure the accuracy is within a given tolerance.
 For this purpose, the resolution of the on-board values from SOCE/SOCR was set to 1 part in 100, and the required accuracy defined by a statistical process as described below.

-46. A pass or fail decision on a sample of vehicles will be reached through a statistical process, which evaluates the average of the ratios of measured/on-board-indicated SOCE/SOCR from a series of vehicles tested.
-After testing a minimum of 3 vehicles a decision on either a pass or fail decision or on testing a further vehicle will be reached, on the basis of a statistical formula considering the quantitative deviation of the latter average from a value A = (1 + tolerance) and the variance of these ratios over the whole test series with a tolerance = 5% granted for a single test due to technical reasons.
+46. A pass or fail decision on a sample of vehicles will be reached through a statistical process, which evaluates the average of the differences of measured/on-board-indicated SOCE/SOCR from a series of vehicles tested.
+After testing a minimum of 3 vehicles a decision on either a pass or fail decision or on testing a further vehicle will be reached, on the basis of a statistical formula considering the quantitative deviation of the latter average from a value A = (1 + tolerance) and the variance of these differences over the whole test series with a tolerance = 5 per cent granted for a single test due to technical reasons.
 The method proposed is particularly suitable for cases where a quantity (such as SOCE/SOCR) is likely to differ from the ‘true’ measured quantity continuously and reflects the method used for evaluating the conformity of production (CoP) in UN Regulation No. 154.

 47. As Part A verification is expected to involve a relatively small number of sample vehicles to limit the testing burden, it is important to ensure that the sample result is not unduly impacted by the abnormal use or poor maintenance of a vehicle within the sample.
 A vehicle survey has therefore been introduced within Annex 1 containing information designed to ensure that the vehicle has been properly used and maintained according to the specifications of the manufacturer.
 Any vehicles not meeting the required criteria may be removed from the test sample.